Mic92/sops-nix/README.md

 **Since the secrets are decrypted there, it's highly recommended to use a tmpfs for `$XDG_RUNTIME_DIR` to avoid storing secrets in plain text on persistent storage.
 Linux distributions using systemd-logind do that out-of-the-box.**

 Depending on whether you use home-manager system-wide or using a home.nix, you have to import it in a different way.
-This example show the `channel` approach from the usage example above for simplicity, but all other methods work as well.
+This example show the `channel` approach from the example [Install: nix-channel](#nix-channel) for simplicity, but all other methods work as well.

 ```nix
 {